Wichita River Section

 Holliday Creek Section

 Seymour Hwy Section

 Parks and Recreation

 Wichita Falls has a trail system that rivals that of much larger metropolitan areas.
 It presently consists of over 18 miles of concrete trail.

 Almost all of the trails are 10 foot wide reinforced concrete.
 They can be used for walking, jogging, bicycling, and roller blading.
-No motorized vehicles are allowed except for maintenance.
+Nothing motorized is allowed except for official city vehicles.

 Powered by CivicPlus

 City of Wichita Falls